simplyintuitive/cloud-deploy/README.md

 Cloud Deploy supports multiple software deployments on a single node, allowing multiple software project to be monitored and upgraded.

-This library is written in the [Silex PHP micro-framework](http://silex.sensiolabs.org/).
+This library is written in the [Silex PHP micro-framework](http://silex.sensiolabs.org/) and uses the [GitElephant](https://github.com/matteosister/GitElephant) library.
 Currently it only supports Git to perform file upgrades, and MySQL to store current releases.

 How it works
 ------------